Nanobot567/musik/README.md

 2. Connect your Playdate to your computer and open the `PLAYDATE` drive
 3. Navigate to `/Data/user.*****.musik/music/`
 4. Drag and drop your MP3s / PDAs!

+    NOTE: Musik also supports folders, so long file names shouldn't be a problem...?
+(Let me know if it is and I'll see what I can do)

 <!--